Resilient

 More

-Recreational therapy is considered a stable career because it relies heavily on human skills like empathy, creativity, and personal interaction, which AI can't replicate.
-While AI tools can help with paperwork and enhance therapy sessions through technologies like virtual reality, the core tasks of planning and conducting therapy programs require a human touch.
+The career of a Recreational Therapist is considered "Resilient" because it relies heavily on human skills like empathy, creativity, and personal connection, which AI cannot replicate.
+While AI tools can assist with tasks such as paperwork and offer high-tech aids for exercises, the core job of designing and adapting therapy programs to individual needs remains a distinctly human role.

 Read full analysis